sarroutbi/sarroutbi/README.md

 And last, but not least, if you ask me, I am on the Emacs side ;-)

 ## NBDE
 I mainly work on [NBDE technology](https://access.redhat.com/articles/6987053).
-These are the main repositories related to this technology:
+These are the main repositories I contribute to:
 * [clevis](https://github.com/latchset/clevis)
 * [jose](https://github.com/latchset/jose)
 * [luksmeta](https://github.com/latchset/luksmeta)